 In addition to the modifications as a result of submissions, Administration identified the need for a further modification.
 Clause 9 of Schedule 2 of the Planning and Development (Local Planning Schemes) Regulations 2015 sets out the requirements for local governments when designating a Heritage Area.
 It requires the City to include a map showing the location of the Heritage Area, a statement about the heritage significance of the area and a record of places of heritage significance in the heritage area.
-The advertised draft Policy did not include a statement about the heritage significance of Harley Street or a record of places of significance in the area and it is recommended that this be included in the final Policy.
+The advertised draft Policy did not include a statement about the heritage significance of places of significance in the area and it is recommended that this be included in the final Policy.